The math most sellers never see

 Commission rates shown are examples, are not set by law, and are fully negotiable.

-The listing commission line is the widest range — and it’s the one you have the most control over.
+The listing commission line is the widest range, and it’s the one you have the most control over.
 A percentage-based listing fee on a $500,000 home could be approximately $10,000-$15,000 at an example 2-3%.
-A flat-fee listing is $1,995 regardless of price.
+Net Gain Realty’s full-service flat-fee listing is $1,995 regardless of price.
 Same MLS exposure, same syndication to Zillow, Redfin, and Realtor.com, same transaction support.

 That single line item can shift your estimated net proceeds by thousands of dollars.